-A 15 minutes quiz will be undertaken at the end of tutorial/workshops in weeks 2, 3, 4, 8 and 9.
+A 15 minutes quiz will be undertaken during tutorial/workshops in weeks 2, 3, 4, 8 and 9.
 These assessments will be marked based on problem solving ability and critical reflection.
-In-class quizzes will be one or two conceptual questions with either no calculations or simple calculations.
+Inclass quizzes will be one or two conceptual questions with either no calculations or simple calculations.